Yosemite is Open. Click here for any current Travel Alerts.

 The historic Wawona Hotel at dusk

-• Hike Chilnualna Falls (moderately easy to the first cascade— 2-mile round trip.
-Strenuous to the upper cascades, 8 mi round trip, 2,300 ft elevation gain, possible snow still on the trail in early spring).
+• Experience the natural beauty of Chilnualna Falls with a moderately easy hike to the first cascade (2-mile round trip).
+For a more challenging adventure, trek to the upper cascades (8 miles round trip, 2,300 ft elevation gain), mindful of possible snow on the trail in early spring.

-Take Glacier Point Road out 16 miles to the point; return the way you came (seasonal road).
-Glacier Point Road closes during winter months and inclement weather events.
-The Park Service tries to have Glacier Point Road open by Memorial Day weekend.
+• Embark on a scenic drive along Glacier Point Road, stretching 16 miles to the breathtaking Glacier Point.
+Please note that this seasonal road closes during winter months and inclement weather.
+The Park Service aims to reopen Glacier Point Road by Memorial Day weekend.

 Glacier Point Panoramic